diandsonc/cipherKey/README.md

 #### Usage Considerations

 Event-Based Authentication provides you with a powerful mechanism to customize the authentication process according to your application's specific requirements.
 By defining custom event logic, you can implement token validation, user role checks, and other actions that contribute to a secure and controlled authentication flow.

 > **Note**
-If you implement custom event-based authentication using `OnValidateKey` and do not use `ValidationFailed` in case of a validation failure, the system will automatically attempt to validate the key using the API key configured (`options.ApiKey`) and your custom provider (`MyProvider`), ensuring a seamless authentication process even when custom logic fails.
+> If you implement custom event-based authentication using `OnValidateKey` and do not use `ValidationFailed` in case of a validation failure, the system will automatically attempt to validate the key using the API key configured (`options.ApiKey`) and your custom provider (`MyCustomProvider`), ensuring a seamless authentication process even when custom logic fails.
 To maintain full control over the validation process, make sure to use `ValidationFailed` appropriately when implementing custom validation logic.

 ### C. API Key-Based Authentication